Coastal Walks Near Forresters Beach & Central Coast NSW

 What amenities does the cottage include?

-4 bedrooms (sleeps 10), 2 bathrooms, fully equipped kitchen, air conditioning, washing machine and dryer, free high-speed Wi-Fi, front courtyard, side and back decks with BBQ, outdoor shower, free parking for 2+ vehicles, all linen and towels provided.
+4 bedrooms designed to sleep 10 comfortably (with eight bunk beds so you could squeeze in a couple more if everyone is happy to share the facilities), 2 bathrooms, fully equipped kitchen with all the cooking pots, pans, utensils and facilities you need to prepare a great dinner party — plus dinnerware and settings, oven, microwave, dishwasher, air conditioning, washing machine and dryer, free high-speed Wi-Fi, front courtyard, side and back decks with BBQ, outdoor shower, free parking for 2+ vehicles, all linen and towels provided.

 Is it good for a family holiday with young children?